sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 I think that's all I've got on the matter.
 But as a general observation data communications has pushed up against the [Shannon limit][] with generous application of techniques that I'm haven't heard much about in the DRAM space.
-Perhaps the great impediment is finding out techniques which are low latency and low power.
+Perhaps the great impediment is finding the techniques which are low latency and low power.
 Of course we do already have ECC.
 Perhaps it's just a matter of deciding how to make it more effective?

 Another thing that stands out to me is [RowPress][].
 That leaving a row active for longer causes more corruption.
 Learning about this attack is when I found out that DRAM is not quite what I thought it was.
-I used to think that it during activation it would register the values from the capacitors into flops and answer subsequent queries from the flops, and then write the data back to recharge the capacitors before moving on to a new row.
-It turns out the arrangement is not like that at all, and the internals of the array seem to be hot for the duration of the activation.
-I guess the fact that it's not already the way I thought it was implies that the way I thought it was is too expensive or too slow.
-I don't know.
+I used to think that during activation it would register the values from the capacitors into flops and answer subsequent queries from the flops, and then write the data back to recharge the capacitors before moving on to a new row.
+This I leaned is only half true.
+The data is latched (not registered; and a latch is half a flop -- haha!), and the data isn't written back on a closure cycle, instead the sense amps which test the bit have a positive feedback loop which drives all the way back into the capacitors while also providing a discrete reading for digital logic.
+So as long as the row is open and leakage in the capacitors is being topped up, and that leakage is going... probably into its neighbours.

+This part seems easy to fix.
+The data is already latched so you could just disconnect the source row, I guess.

 [RowHammer talk]: <https://youtu.be/wGcVrKaOvFo>
 [RowHammer slides]: <https://safari.ethz.ch/architecture_seminar/fall2023/lib/exe/fetch.php?media=onur-comparchseminar-fall2023-lecture3-rowhammerstory-afterlecture.pdf>
 [whitening]: <https://en.wikipedia.org/wiki/Whitening_transformation>
+[TME]: <Https://en.wikichip.org/wiki/x86/tme>
+[SME]: <Https://en.wikichip.org/wiki/x86/sme>
 [Shannon limit]: <https://en.wikipedia.org/wiki/Noisy-channel_coding_theorem>
 [RowPress]: <https://arxiv.org/abs/2306.17061>